Schools in the gallery

 Debate League

-The project is conducted in collaboration with the nonprofit Association of Debate Clubs, which is part of an international debate program and has many years of experience in organizing debate competitions and training debate enthusiasts.
+This project is held in collaboration with the non-profit association Association of Debate Clubs, which is part of an international debate programme and has long-standing experience in organising debates and training those interested in debating.